-TTB notifies system operators of the requirements and legal consequences of accessing predictive models in production.
-The message states:

-26 U.S.C. § 6103 Data Warning.
+TTB notifies system operators of the requirements and legal consequences of accessing predictive models and/or analytic reports.
+The message states: 26 U.S.C. § 6103 Data Warning.
 Information contained in this report is tax return information protected from disclosure by 26 U.S.C. § 6103.
 By accessing this report, you hereby certify that your official duties require you to inspect such information for tax administration purposes.

-Users of business intelligence receive training in the proper handling of information.
-Users receive demonstrations of the reports and have access to a user guide.
+Users of analytic reports receive demonstrations of reports, user guides and/or product descriptions, as needed.
 Field Operations staff receive 26 U.S.C. § 6103 and disclosure training.
 In addition, all TTB employees complete the annual Privacy Awareness and Cyber Security Awareness training.
 Finally, system sponsors and IT staff supporting development, maintenance, and operations of IT systems are required to take additional specialized security training each year.
 For all available governmental data sources, users must sign a non-disclosure agreement before receiving access.